Transmutation of Anger Board

 ". . . even anger is not always destructive.
 For example, in some situations strong compassion may give rise to an equally strong sense of outrage—that is anger about an injustice.
 Again, feeling angry can, in the short term, make our minds more focused and give us an extra burst of energy and determination.
 In these ways, anger can, in certain situations, make us more effective in getting things done and in obtaining what we rightly seek.
 However, when anger extends beyond this practical function, most of the energy it brings us is not helpful at all. "

 The goal here is to gain insight that leads to the creation of new avenues for interaction and response.
-Anger is an energy and you can use it to you advantage, avoid future drama and conflict.
+Anger is an energy and you can use it to your advantage to avoid future drama and conflict.
+Start at the bottom and work your way up.

 7. Balanced Synergy